Monitoring and evaluation

 Monitoring and evaluation processes can be managed by the donors financing the assessed activities, by an independent branch of the implementing organization, by the project managers or implementing team themselves and/or by a private company.
 The credibility and objectivity of monitoring and evaluation reports depend very much on the independence of the evaluators.
 Their expertise and independence is of major importance for the process to be successful.
+The common ground for monitoring and evaluation is that they are both management tools.

 Many international organizations such as the United Nations, USAID, the World Bank group and the Organization of American States have been utilizing this process for many years.
-The process is also growing in popularity in the developing countries where the governments have created their own national M&E systems to assess the development projects, the resource management and the government activities or administration.
+The process is also growing in popularity in the developing countries where governments have created their own national systems to assess development projects, the resource management and the government activities or administration.
 The developed countries are using this process to assess their own development and cooperation agencies.